avlemos/lllm-rag-mlx/README.md

 - Requires Apple Silicon for MLX optimization
 - Maximum context length depends on the chosen model

+## Notes

+- Apending "just provide a general answer", will make it ignore existing documents

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests.